Every summer there are free outdoor movies at venues like Canada Place, Stanley Park, downtown Vancouver and across the Lower Mainland.

 Stanley Park Summer Cinema

-Free seating is available for up to 5,000 people on a first-come, first-served basis.
-Premium VIP seating is also available with advance reservations for about $20 per person, although spaces are limited.
+Free seating is typically available for up to 5,000 people on a first-come, first-served basis.
+Premium VIP seating is also available with advance reservations for between about $20 and $35 per person, although spaces are limited.

 Stanley Park Summer Cinema movies all start at dusk on Tuesday evenings on one of the largest outdoor screens in the Lower Mainland.

 The movie lineup for 2019 was the following (with all films starting at dusk):

 - July 2, 2019 – Wayne’s World (1992, PG)